 Maintaining your cat's health and well-being has little to do with bathing.
-Completing vaccination and deworming schedules and ensuring they have environmental enrichment are much more important.
+Completing vaccination and deworming schedules, as well as ensuring they have environmental enrichment are much more important.
 Leaving your cat to clean themselves is the most natural and appropriate way for maintaining their hygiene.

 Also, if your cat is sick, then bathing is not ideal.
-To understand why, you can check out our article on can you give a sick cat a bath?
+It can further weaken their immune system, spread pathogens to others and seriously harm them if they are not dried properly.
+When the bathing a sick kitten, their already lowered immune system may not stand up well to bathing.
+To learn more, check out our article on can you give a sick cat a bath?

 If you want to read similar articles to Can I Bathe My Cat After Vaccination?, we recommend you visit our Basic care category.